 Even though its ancestors were around before the invention of “Western music” and music theory, the modern guitar as we know it is part of this.
-Therefore it uses the lettering notation, repeats itself using octaves, and uses accidentals, which are your sharps and flats.
+Therefore, it uses the lettering notation, repeats itself using octaves, and uses accidentals, which are your sharps and flats.
 This is the basis of how to understand guitar notes.
-Keep in mind, this mostly applies to places that speak English.
+Keep in mind this mainly applies to places that speak English.
 Another way to understand the notes is through Do–Re–Mi–Fa–Sol–La–Si.
 This is known as solfege, and “Do” is the C-note.
 It also comes after S and completes the octave, which will be discussed shortly.

 Table of Contents